Chapter 11 : Getting back to normality

 “That’s the soppiest thing I have ever heard come from your mouth.
 I think we need to man you up Louis.”
 Horatio stated, clapping Louis on the back after he had finished hugging his family.

 They all laughed as Louis put the money into his backpack and zipped it back up, throwing it over his shoulder again.
-Victoire held the carrier bag full of food that her and her mother had prepared earlier, up to him and Louis took it thankfully.
+Victoire held the carrier bag full of food that she and her mother had prepared earlier, up to him and Louis took it thankfully.
 Horatio’s eyes seemed to light up as he noticed that it was full of food.

 “We’ve packed extras because of Horatio,” Victoire told them, nodding at Horatio who grinned.

-“Oh thank you.
+“Oh, thank you.
 You guys are awesome!”
 Horatio grinned, blowing them all kisses.
 “We should get going Louis before the train leaves without us.
 As always Weasleys, it has been an absolute pleasure to see you all; it’s an honour to call you all my second family.”

 He gave them all a wink before he pulled Louis over to the train.